Chemical and Physical Transformation Monitoring by Raman and IR Spectroscopies in Pharmaceutical Development

 Kaiser Raman Bioprocessing Solutions

-Karen Esmonde-White is a Senior Marcom Specialist at Kaiser Optical Systems Inc. I completed my Ph.D. in Biomedical Engineering at the University of Michigan in 2009 in Prof. Michael Morris’s laboratory, and I have a M.Eng. in Pharmaceutical Engineering and a M.S. and B.S. in Chemistry.
-Karen is also an adjunct faculty researcher at the University of Michigan Medical School, where I work to develop Raman spectroscopy for new biological and clinical applications.
-In addition to my research, I am an active volunteer for the SciX conference, Society for Applied Spectroscopy and the Coblentz Society, and serve as an ad hoc reviewer for spectroscopy, clinical and biomedical optics journals.
-Since 2014, I have been the Biomedical Program Chair for the SciX conference and was the Program Chair for the 2018 SciX Conference.
+Karen Esmonde-White is a Senior Marcom Specialist at Kaiser Optical Systems, Inc. She completed her Ph.D. in Biomedical Engineering at the University of Michigan in 2009 in Prof. Michael Morris’s laboratory, and has a M.Eng. in Pharmaceutical Engineering and a M.S. and B.S. in Chemistry.
+Karen is also an adjunct faculty researcher at the University of Michigan Medical School, where she works to develop Raman spectroscopy for new biological and clinical applications.
+In addition to her research, Karen is an active volunteer in the analytical chemistry community including her volunteer work for the SciX conference, Society for Applied Spectroscopy, and the Coblentz Society.
+She serves as an ad-hoc reviewer for spectroscopy, clinical, and biomedical optics journals, was Program Chair for the 2018 SciX Conference, and continues to serve as the Biomedical Program Co-Chair for SciX.